 In 2020, 44% of shoppers used their smartphones for shopping or researching while in stores.
 It’s evident that the smartphone is the go-to resource to shop or to discover more information.

-You also want to be available on mobile-first platforms like Instagram and Facebook to field queries and showcase your products.
+You should also be available on mobile-first platforms like Instagram and Facebook to field queries and showcase your products.

 3. Don’t offer too many SKUs

-While that may sound counterintuitive, too many Stock Keeping Units (SKUs) are not a good thing for a POD business.
+While that may sound counterintuitive, too many Stock-Keeping Units (SKUs) are not good for a POD business.
 More options do not mean more sales.

-So instead of having too many options, stick to a maximum of 5 designs.
-Test how your target audience reacts to these designs and then make a conscious decision to either scale down or up.
+So, instead of having too many options, stick to a maximum of 5 designs.
+Test how your target audience reacts to these designs, and then make a conscious decision to scale down or up.

 4. Be sure you can ship internationally